Volunteer Sign-ups Are Open!

 Bring snacks and water.
 We have both available but it’s smart to bring a few items just in case we can’t get out to you as quick as you may need it.
 Lunch will be provided.

-- Once you get to your assigned area, there will be a chairperson to brief you on your duties.
+- Once you get to your assigned area, there will be a captain to brief you on your duties.